FedericoAmura/login-with-name-wagmi-sdk/README.md

 4. The connector will then use the authentication flow configuration to authenticate the user and connect the wallet as described in the [CAIP-275][] standard.

 [CAIP-275]: https://github.com/ChainAgnostic/CAIPs/pull/275

+# Contributing

+This project is open to contributions.
+Feel free to open an issue or a pull request.